dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ## Background
 It is important to first define the following equations, principle, and method often discussed in FEM:
 - Partial differential equations
+- Classifications of boundary conditions (BCs) for continuous systems
 - Principle of Energy Minimization
 - Discretization